‘Vodafone Basics’ SIM-only plans offer unlimited UK minutes & a data allowance from £6/month.

 It’s worth being aware of the following limitations before signing up to a Basics plan:

 - Many additional paid-for services are barred.
 This includes international calling, picture messages (MMS), video calling, premium-rate calls (phone numbers beginning with 09) and premium-rate text messages.
+You’ll still be able to share photos and videos through an instant messaging application like WhatsApp.

 - You can’t add a Vodafone Pass or many other extras.
 If you’d like to add a Vodafone Pass or other types of extras, you’ll need to buy a regular SIM-only plan.
 These extras are not compatible with Vodafone Basics.

 - The Basics plan is only available to new customers.
 In order to be able to get a Vodafone Basics plan, you’ll need to be either a customer of a different mobile network, or a Vodafone Pay As You Go customer.
+If you’re an existing Vodafone Pay Monthly customer, it won’t be possible to sign up for a Vodafone Basics plan.

 Comparison to Alternatives